Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/4_Robot_Dog.rst

 **Relax mode:**

 a)	When the robot dog moves for 3 minutes at a time, it will feel tired (the servo will get hot).
-In order to protect the servo, the robot will get into relax mode for 1 minute.
-During this time, it won’t respond to any motion command.
-You can still use the functions of LED, buzzer, real-time video and so on.
+In order to protect the servo, the robot will get into relax mode for 1 minute. **During this time, it won't respond to any motion command.** You can still use the functions of LED, buzzer, real-time video and so on.

 b)	When the robot dog moves for less than3 minutes and rests for 1 minute.
 The timer will start from 0.
 Then the robot can move for 3 minutes again.